the-teachingRSE-project/competencies/competencies.md

 This prevalence of computations in research means that basic software skills are now required by researchers at all career levels, and in fields significantly beyond the previously expected.
-Research software is now used and developed not only in science, technology, engineering and mathematics (STEM) domains, but also in medicine and in digital humanities.
+Research software is now used and developed not only in \ac{STEM} domains, but also in medicine and in digital humanities.

 Researchers often lack the skills to use specialised software